Buddhism and Evolution – Aggañña Sutta (DN 27)

 14. There have been four Buddhas in this mahā kappa, and one more Buddha will appear before the destruction of this Earth and the Solar system.

-• Then after 30 billion more years, the Earth will come to exist again in this cyclic process (not the same Earth).
+• Then, many billions of years, the Earth will re-form in this cyclic process (not the same Earth).

 15. In the Vepullapabbatta Sutta (SN 15.20), the Buddha provides the names of the three Buddhas on this Earth (in this mahā kappa) before him: Kakusandha, Koṇāgama, and Kassapa.
 He describes how a particular mountain had three different names and heights during those Buddha’s times.